-The Board of Directors of Henry Schein, Inc. (the "Company") has fixed the close of business on April 1, 1997 as the record date for determining the holders of the Company's common stock, par value \$.01 per share (the "Common Stock"), entitled to notice of and to vote at the 1997 Annual Meeting of Stockholders (the "Annual Meeting").
-As of that date, there were outstanding 23,324,085 shares of Common Stock, each entitled to one vote.
-The Notice of Annual Meeting, this Proxy Statement and the form of proxy are first being mailed to stockholders of record of the Company on or about April 18, 1997.
-A copy of the Company's 1996 Annual Report to Stockholders is being mailed with this Proxy Statement but is not incorporated herein by reference.
+The Board of Directors of Henry Schein, Inc. (the "Company") has fixed the close of business on April 8, 1999 as the record date for determining the holders of the Company's common stock, par value \$.01 per share (the "Common Stock"), entitled to notice of and to vote at the 1999 Annual Meeting of Stockholders (the "Annual Meeting").
+As of that date, 40,639,898 shares of Common Stock were outstanding, each entitled to one vote.
+The Notice of Annual Meeting, this Proxy Statement and the form of proxy are first being mailed to stockholders of record of the Company on or about April 26, 1999.
+A copy of the Company's 1998 Annual Report to Stockholders is being mailed with this Proxy Statement but is not incorporated herein by reference.